awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 In busy contact centers, it can be difficult for agents to take a break or go offline when contacts are being quickly routed to them\.
 To help agents manage their time, we have released a feature that lets agents pause new contacts being routed to them while they finish their current contacts\.
 When all their slots are cleared, Amazon Connect automatically sets agents to the next status, such as **Lunch**\.

-For details about how agents use this feature, see [Set your "Next status"](set-next-status.md)\.
+For details about how agents use this feature, see [Set your "Next status" in the CCP](set-next-status.md)\.

 ##### Metrics: No changes due to "Next status"<a name="next-status-metrics"></a>